This SPECIAL DELIVERY BAG WITH CRICUT MAKER is the perfect bag to drop off those special Christmas Pajamas on Christmas Eve.

 - Christmas Devotional- (Our church does at the beginning of December.)
 I just type up a slip of paper with the date and time of the devotional and I include a little treat for each of the boys.

 - Nativity- I always do a craft nativity and we Read Luke 2 several times throughout the month.

-- Christmas Eve- the boys sprinkle their Reindeer Food outside, During dinner the “elf” aka their dad drops off their magic pj’s, then we read Luke 2 as a family.
-It’s such a sweet spirit in our home.
+- Christmas Eve- the boys sprinkle their Reindeer Food outside, During dinner the "elf" aka their dad drops off their magic pj's, then most importantly we read Luke 2 as a family.
+It's such a sweet spirit in our home.

 - Christmas Day- we do "A gift for the Savior" we each write down a goal we want to work on for the following year.